mhio/node-koa-web-handle/README.md

-@mhio/koa-api-handle
+@mhio/koa-handle
 --------------------

-A Koa API Handler to do all the request heavy lifting, so you just write logic
+A Koa Handlers to do all the heavy lifting, so you just write logic

 ## Install

 ```
-yarn add @mhio/koa-api-handle
+yarn add @mhio/koa-handle
-npm install @mhio/koa-api-handle
+npm install @mhio/koa-handle
 ```

 ## Usage